-Parenting with a physical disability: challenges and rewards
+Parenting with a physical disability: rewards

 One of the biggest challenges might not be your physical disability, but the assumptions or judgments that people make about it.